OpenTermsArchive/contrib-versions/Netflix/Privacy Policy.md

 Back to top Social Sharing

 You may elect to share information about your use of the Netflix service, including what you watch, within Netflix as well as on other social networks.
-Your use of our social features is subject to our Social Terms (www.netflix.com/socialterms). please review them for details.
+Your use of our social features is subject to our Social Terms. please review them for details.

 Back to top Other Websites and Platforms